-The Office of the Australian Information Commissioner (OAIC) maintains a number of privacy registers, which can be found on this page.
+The Office of the Australian Information Commissioner (OAIC) maintains a number of privacy registers:

 Public interest determinations register